ttntm/ttntm/src/blog/20-learnings-watch3r.md

 Take {% ext "this modal", "https://codeberg.org/ttntm/watch3r/src/branch/master/src/components/list/ListAddModal.vue" %} for example: it takes care of querying a serverless function and it also displays the resulting data.
 Which function it queries depends on the context though - searching for a specific title (`doSearch()`) or processing recommendations (`processRecommendation()`).
 Both cases result in a `searchResult` and a `searchStatus` which are then used to display the data.
 In order to keep the component clean (and independent of the API calls), the code that populates those 2 pieces of reactive state was extracted into a Vue 3 composable (see {% ext "get-omdb.js", "https://codeberg.org/ttntm/watch3r/src/branch/master/src/helpers/get-omdb.js" %}).

-There's tons of other things you can do with this composable pattern (i.e. the "build your own Vuex" article linked above) and I would probably have used it more if I hadn't committed to Vuex in the first place.
+There are tons of other things you can do with this composable pattern (i.e. the "build your own Vuex" article linked above) and I would probably have used it more if I hadn't committed to Vuex in the first place.

 ### Vue Hooks